navattic.identify({ email: user.email })

 A winning RFP has several core components that work together to paint a complete picture of your project.
 It moves beyond a simple list of demands and provides the context, specifics, and logistical details vendors need to craft a thoughtful and relevant proposal.
 By breaking your request down into these key sections, you make it easier for vendors to determine if they’re a good fit and how they can best help you.
 This clarity not only improves the quality of the proposals you receive but also streamlines your own evaluation process, saving your team valuable time and energy.

-Outline Your Project and Goals
+Start with Your Project Goals and Vision

 Before you dive into the nitty-gritty details, start with the big picture.
 This section is your chance to explain who you are, what you do, and why this project matters.
 Share a brief overview of your organization and its mission.
 Then, clearly state the problem you’re trying to solve or the opportunity you want to seize.
 What prompted this project?